-The Colosseum Underground Tour is great (12 euros) but you have to be online right when the tickets open to get reservations, or they will sell out within hours.
+The Colosseum Underground Tour is great (34 euros) but you have to be online right when the tickets open to get reservations, or they will sell out within hours during the summer.
 As of 2017 they opened in one month blocks on a pre-posted day, at 9AM Rome time.
 The website was very slow when the tickets opened but we got some.
 Back then they were only 12 euros each.

 One perk to having a tour is you get to go in the fast line at security and are guaranteed entry.
 There is a limit to the number of people allowed inside at once and if you are there on a busy day you must wait for people to leave before more people are allowed in.
 A tour reserves you a spot.